soundpress/RulesOfNYC/docs/c14/index.rst

    (i) require the fee owner to provide monthly rent rolls to the Marketing Monitor and to notify the Marketing Monitor no more than seven business days after an Affordable Housing Unit becomes vacant;

-   (ii) require the Marketing Monitor to ensure that any Affordable Housing Unit which becomes vacant during the Extended Afford ability Period (a) is not held off the market for a period that is longer than is reasonably necessary to perform needed repairs, (b) is promptly marketed pursuant to such requirements as are established by the Agency, (c) is rented to a household identified on the log established pursuant to Housing Connect , or where applicable, on an HFA or HDC waiting list, that meets the applicable income and occupancy requirements for such Affordable Housing Unit and that has been approved by the Agency prior to execution of a lease, (d) is not offered to or rented by a corporation, partnership or other entity, and (e) is offered for occupancy pursuant to a rent stabilized lease for a term of one or two years, at the option of the tenant; and
+   (ii) require the Marketing Monitor to ensure that any Affordable Housing Unit which becomes vacant during the Extended Afford ability Period (a) is not held off the market for a period that is longer than is reasonably necessary to perform needed repairs, (b) is promptly marketed pursuant to such requirements as are established by the Agency, (c) is rented to a household identified on the log established pursuant to Housing Connect, or where applicable, on an HFA or HDC waiting list, that meets the applicable income and occupancy requirements for such Affordable Housing Unit and that has been approved by the Agency prior to execution of a lease, (d) is not offered to or rented by a corporation, partnership or other entity, and (e) is offered for occupancy pursuant to a rent stabilized lease for a term of one or two years, at the option of the tenant; and

    (iii) require the Marketing Monitor to submit quarterly rent rolls for all Affordable Housing Units in the Extended Affordability Property to the Agency.